casper-network/docs/source/docs/casper/developers/writing-onchain-code/emitting-contract-events.md

 - The BLAKE2b hash of the topic name
 - The message index in the topic

-The following is sample message logged inside a `TransactionProcessed` event:
+The following is a sample message logged inside a `TransactionProcessed` event:

 ```json
 "messages": [